querqy/chorus/katas/005_curating_specific_products_for_a_query.md

 Great, but we want more!

 Back into SMUI, and now, change the `FILTER` rule to be a list of products filtered on the `id` field by changing the value to a space delimited list of id's, wrapped in parenthesis:  `(49058 77190520 3795453)`.
-Publish the rule and go check it out!
+Publish to LIVE the rule and go check it out!

 ![SMUI Screenshot](005_smui_screenshot.png)